 - Possess sufficient postural and neuromuscular control, sensory function and coordination to perform appropriate physical examinations utilizing accepted medical techniques; possess the requisite abilities, including sufficient muscle control of the hands and upper extremities, to learn and perform common diagnostic and therapeutic procedures in an efficient fashion; to have the ability to use accepted medical equipment and instruments and to ensure safe and expeditious treatment for patients.

-- Have the ability to communicate effectively and sensitively with patients and colleagues from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and to communicate diagnostic and treatment information effectively to patients and colleagues.
+- Be able to communicate effectively and sensitively with patients and colleagues from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and to communicate diagnostic and treatment information effectively to patients and colleagues.

-- Have the ability to record examination and diagnostic results clearly, accurately, and efficiently.
+- Be able to record examination and diagnostic results clearly, accurately, and efficiently.

 - Have the capacity to maintain composure and continue to function well during periods of high stress.

-Should you have questions, need additional information, or would like to schedule a visit, please contact us via email at firstname.lastname@example.org or contact the CHP Graduate Admissions Office at 989-774-1730.
-Include the following information: your name, telephone number, and the best day(s)/time(s) to reach you.
-If you would like for us to send you our initial PA Program materials, please include your regular home mailing address.
+If you have questions, need additional information, or would like to schedule a visit, please email the CHP Graduate Admissions Office or call 989-774-1730.
+Please include your name, telephone number, and the best day(s)/time(s) to reach you.